-Trump Taps Brett Kavanaugh As His Second Supreme Court Pick
+Trump Taps Brett Kavanaugh As His 2nd Supreme Court Pick

 At 53, Kavanaugh is relatively young.
 The president has said he wants a nominee who could serve on the high court for decades.
 He is a connected Washington insider with roots in politics and has written more than 300 opinions in the 12 years he has been on the D.C.
 Circuit.

-Prior to being tapped by Trump, some conservatives questioned Kavanaugh's bona fides, and he's controversial with Democrats because of his role in the Starr investigation of Clinton.
+Prior to being tapped by Trump, some conservatives questioned Kavanaugh's bona fides, and he is controversial with Democrats because of his role in the Starr investigation of Clinton.

-Some conservatives lobbied against him, worrying that his upbringing in the suburbs of D.C. could mean he'll be the kind of justice who has disappointed conservatives before.
+Some conservatives lobbied against him, worrying that his upbringing in the suburbs of D.C. could mean he will be the kind of justice who has disappointed conservatives before.
 They believe Kavanaugh is not sufficiently conservative and disagree with portions of opinions he has written relating to abortion and the Affordable Care Act, also known as Obamacare.

-As promised, Trump made his pick from a list of more than two dozen potential nominees drawn up with the help from conservative legal activists at The Federalist Society and The Heritage Foundation.
+As promised, Trump made his pick from a list of more than two dozen potential nominees drawn up with help from conservative legal activists at The Federalist Society and The Heritage Foundation.

 Trump published a similar list during the 2016 campaign, and it was widely credited with helping him win the votes of social conservatives who otherwise might have been skeptical of a thrice-married billionaire from New York.